-Making an offer on a house can be a simple and straightforward process if you know what to expect.
+Making an offer on the home of your dreams can be a simple and straightforward process if you know what to expect.

 When you start the bidding process for your next house, there are three factors you should consider:

-- Get prequalified for a loan.
-It’s important to get prequalified for a mortgage before you ever make an offer on a house.
-Getting prequalified for a loan lets you know how much you can spend.
-Having prequalified paperwork already in-hand to give to the seller will also make your offer more attractive.
+Get prequalified for a loan.
+It’s important to get prequalified for a mortgage before you even put an offer down on a house.
+Getting preapproved for a loan lets you know how much you can spend.
+Having prequalified paperwork already in-hand to give to the seller will also make your bid much more attractive.

-- Get a home inspection.
-If timing allows and the seller approves, you could schedule your own home inspection before you make an offer.
+Get a home inspection.
+Schedule your own home inspection before you make an offer.
 While one inspection is usually required between price negotiations and the closing date, you can use this early inspection to help you decide how much you'd like to offer in your initial bid or any follow-up counter offers.
 Although this early inspection is optional and would be an extra cost to you, it may be a useful tool in the negotiating process.

-Your main objective is to stay within your budget after the negotiations.
+Your main objective when making a bid on a house is to stay within your budget after the negotiations.

 Be willing to give a little on your end, too.
 Sellers appreciate flexibility when it comes to factors like closing and move-in dates.